-Tourism, in simple terms, is an activity that involves people visiting places of interest, both local and international and exploring new different activities and experiences for leisure or business.
+Tourism, in simple terms, is an activity that involves people visiting places of interest, both local and international, and exploring new different activities and experiences for leisure or business.
 Countries such as the Maldives, British Virgin Islands, China, and Seychelles including many others across the world, depend highly on the tourism sector as a source of income generation.

-As such, investment in sustainable tourism options can put in place policies or a framework that can help protect the environment as well as boosting tourism industry at a global level.
+As such, investment in sustainable tourism options can put in place policies or a framework that can help protect the environment as well as boosting the tourism industry at a global level.
 This article particularly sheds light on both the positive and negative impacts of tourism on the environment.
 The positive impacts of tourism on the environment include:

 Environmental Impact of Tourism